-HomeStart's liquidity management process is carried out and monitored by HomeStart's internal Finance department and includes daily cash management and forecasting.
+HomeStart's liquidity management process is carried out and monitored by Management and includes daily cash management and forecasting.

 Whole of government policy requires that HomeStart holds a positive balance in its operating bank account, and HomeStart manages cash each day to a target range.